Did you get to this page while exploring ways to claim and practice ownership of your choices and your body?

 Wise African Woman (WAW) Retreats offer women and their families space to study, environment to explore, and community with whom to gather, learn, play, and expand knowledge.

 2017 – 2018

 - Fly Time / Wellness Spiral Podcast was launched in 2018 through Akilah S. Richards’ Raising Free People Network.
 I shared conversations and thoughts about wellness, deschooling and social change.
 Now I speak on those topics and more on Fly Time podcast.
 Fly Time was first created to help homeschooling families center self-directed lifestyles for children and parents.
-I started it as a local learning group in Gainesville Fl., it has now morphed into a podcast hosted by my daughter, Sena and I, Find us on Spotify and Anchor.
+I started it as a local learning group in Gainesville Fl., it has now morphed into a podcast hosted by my daughter, Sena and I. Listen here.